Articles of Incorporation

 - Acquisition, sales, usage licenses and other management operations for copyrights, design rights, trademark rights and industrial property rights

-- Consulting or export and import operations related to any of the \ foregoing
+- Consulting, export and import operations, and resale operations related to any of the foregoing

 - All businesses incidental to any of the foregoing